parthskuc/Analyzing-Profitability-on-Short-Term-Rentals-using-AirbnB-and-Zillow-Data/README.md

 # Analyzing-Profitability-on-Short-Term-Rentals-using-AirbnB-and-Zillow-Data

+### Question:
-## Question Help a real-estate agency understand the zip codes that would generate most profit on short term rentals within New York City.
+Help a real-estate agency understand the zip codes that would generate most profit on short term rentals within New York City.

 Data The analysis will make use of: